 - Darkened leaf veins

-Application of a slow-release fertilizer can help bring your tree soil nutrients back into balance.
+If you notice any of these signs, the application of a slow-release fertilizer can help bring your tree soil nutrients back into balance.

 Bring in the Experts for Expert Winter Tree Service